atleast3bees/pong/README.md

 <img width="252" alt="Screenshot 2023-07-24 at 2 29 09 PM" src="https://github.com/atleast3bees/pong/assets/111519324/58e8bfa0-6618-45ce-837f-c19070d2392d">

 Finally, adjust 'agentlist' to add the name of the new agent.
 You should be able to use the agent by setting the argument in the .yaml file to whatever you named it.

+Please be sure to add your agents IN ORDER, with the 'player' agent at the very beginning.
+The code will not work properly if the agent names and actual agents aren't aligned.

 ## Development